 More About Each Stage

 During this stage, you and your spouse may experience feelings of denial about the reality of the deployment, followed by increased tension as the facts set in.
-The service member may become emotionally involved with preparation for service, while the spouse may feel somewhat abandoned.
+The service member may get emotionally involved with preparation for service, while the spouse may feel somewhat abandoned.

 Did you know that it's common to argue or fight during this time?
 This may actually be a way to avoid dealing with feelings of sadness about the upcoming separation.
 Each of you may also begin to distance yourselves from the other as a defense mechanism.